UniMath/agda-unimath/src/commutative-algebra/products-of-radical-ideals-commutative-rings.lagda.md

     leq-radical-ideal-Commutative-Ring A K L
 ```

-### The product of two ideals in a commutative ring
+### The product of two radical ideals in a commutative ring

 ```agda
 module _